tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLS 1.3 clients receiving a TLS 1.2 or below ServerHello MUST check that the top eight octets are not equal to either of these values.
 TLS 1.2 clients SHOULD also perform this check if the ServerHello indicates TLS 1.1 or below.
-If a match is found the client MUST abort the handshake with a fatal "illegal_parameter" alert.
+If a match is found, the client MUST abort the handshake with a fatal "illegal_parameter" alert.
 This mechanism provides limited protection against downgrade attacks over and above that provided by the Finished exchange: because the ServerKeyExchange